ninbura/windows/README.md

   - select "change resolution" in left hand side menu & verify that all monitors are
     - set to the correct resolution & refresh rate
     - set to full rgb color mode
-    - if color mode is partial and greyed out; override settings with "use nvidia color settings".
+    - If color mode is partial and greyed out; override settings with "use nvidia color settings".
 - after driver install it's likely that your windows audio settings got borked (see [configure audio settings](#configure-audio-settings) for fix)

 ### other drivers